 What Is HIPAA Compliance?

-The HIPAA compliance requires physicians, and anyone else in the healthcare industry to protect electronically stored PHI by using appropriate administrative, physical, and technical safeguards.
+HIPAA compliance requires physicians and others in the healthcare industry to protect electronically stored PHI using appropriate administrative, physical, and technical safeguards.
 This ensures the confidentiality and security of the information.

 Violators of provisions in the HIPAA Privacy and Security Rules can be financially penalized.
-Sometimes even something as drastic as criminal penalties can be implemented for severe neglect of HIPAA privacy.
+Sometimes, even something as drastic as criminal penalties can be imposed for severe HIPAA privacy violations.

 HIPAA Security Requirements

-- The Administrative Safeguards is to conduct ongoing risk assessments to identify potential vulnerabilities and risks of PHI.
+- The Administrative Safeguards require ongoing risk assessments to identify potential vulnerabilities and risks to PHI.

-- Physical Safeguards are measures that are integrated to prevent unauthorized access to PHI and to protect data from disasters like fire, flooding, and any other environmental hazards.
+- Physical Safeguards are measures integrated to prevent unauthorized access to PHI and to protect data from disasters such as fire, flooding, and other environmental hazards.

 - The Technical Safeguards are the controls needed to ensure data security when PHI is being shared through an electronic network.

-Many more HIPAA security requirements fall under the 3 safeguards to protect data.
+Many more HIPAA security requirements fall under the three safeguards to protect data.

 Designated Security Official